 So how will you teach your children to be more financially successful, avoid living from paycheck to paycheck, and steer clear of crippling credit card debt?
 It all starts with purposeful and guided experience.

 If you want your kids to grow up to be financially responsible adults, you have to let them handle money often and from an early age.
 They need to practice spending, saving, and even banking.
 They need to learn what it feels like to "blow" all of their money on something frivolous and not have money available for something they really want or need.
 But where do you begin?

-- Start early: But it's not just about talking about it, it's about starting early.
-It's preferable to start discussing money with your kids by age 5 or 6.
-At that age, it will just be the basics, but it's important that they understand that things cost money and how that money is made and handled.
+- Start Early: It's not just about talking about it, it's about starting early.
+It's preferable to start discussing money with your kids by age five or six.
+At that age, it will just be the basics, but it's crucial that they understand that things cost money and how that money is made and handled.
 It's not a bad idea to open up a simple savings account in your child's name that they can begin learning to use.

-- Provide structure: Last, but not least, provide your lessons seem structure.
+- Provide Structure: Last, but not least, structure your lessons.
 A structure will help your kids establish a consistent saving and spending plan so they will have some type of system to work within as you help them and let them learn financial principles on their own.

 More Resources for Teaching Your Kids About Money